eps696/stylegan2ada/README.md

 ```
  gen.bat ffhq-1024 3072-1024 100-20 -n 3-1
 ```
-This will produce animated composition of 3 independent frames, blended together horizontally (like the image in the repo header).
+This will produce animated composition of 3 independent frames, blended together horizontally (similar to the image in the repo header).
 Argument `--splitfine X` controls boundary fineness (0 = smoothest).

 Instead of simple frame splitting, one can load external mask(s) from b/w image file (or folder with file sequence):
 ```
  gen.bat ffhq-1024 1024-1024 100-20 --latmask _in/mask.jpg